-Independent Provision - Action for Children provide an external, independent service for young people who need an advocate.
-The Participation and Advocacy Officer can refer young people to this service although a young person can also go directly to Action for Children if they wish.
+Independent Provision - Action for Children provide an external, independent service for young people who need an advocate, that can't be arranged through the "In House Provision".
+The Participation and Advocacy Officer can refer young people to this service following discussion with team managers and senior practitioners.